 The rapid growth in qui tam litigation in recent years has spurred important changes in how courts and the DOJ handle qui tam matters.
 These changes present new threats to those who transact business with the government and significant barriers to entry to new plaintiff’s counsel.

-This article by TELG managing principal R. Scott Oswald and TELG principal David L. Scher was published by Bloomberg BNA Health Care Fraud Report on July 9, 2014.
+TELG managing principal R. Scott Oswald and former principal David L. Scher was published by Bloomberg BNA Health Care Fraud Report on July 9, 2014.
 The full article is available as a PDF on our site.

 Bloomberg BNA Health Care Fraud Report